 While every Apple product comes complete with a copy of macOS plus the licensing you need to operate your machine, the same can’t be said for a PC.
-PC users must purchase Microsoft Windows and various other third-party solutions separately, including encryption tools and antivirus software.
+A PC user must purchase the operating system (most likely Windows OS) and various other third-party solutions separately, including encryption tools and antivirus software.

 Mac users may incur additional costs if they choose to deploy Microsoft Office in lieu of Apple’s standard apps; however, Microsoft Office’s price is standardized across platforms, making it a fairly even trade-off.
-Mac’s Automated Device Enrollment (ADE) automatically enrolls a new corporate-owned device and loads it with additional settings and apps.
+Mac’s Automated Device Enrollment (ADE) (in conjunction with Apple Business Manager) automatically enrolls a new corporate-owned device and loads it with additional settings and apps.

 In 2020, Apple introduced its Apple M1 chip, designed to increase performance and power efficiency.
-The chip also made iOS and iPadOS apps compatible with iMac and MacBook for the first time, allowing Mac users to run virtually any app on any Apple device.
-In a recent Apple-commissioned report from Forrester, findings concluded that the M1 Mac and M1 Pro would save enterprise users approximately $843 per machine compared to a PC.
+The chip also made iOS and iPadOS apps compatible with iMac and MacBook for the first time, allowing a Mac user to run virtually any app on any Apple device.
+In a recent Apple-commissioned report from Forrester, findings concluded that the M1 Mac and M1 Pro would save business users approximately $843 per machine compared to a PC.

 Admin and support costs

-In addition to the number of helpdesk tickets generated, the type of ticket can also contribute to the overall cost of ownership.
-For instance, after deploying roughly 100,000 iMacs at IBM, Previn shared that only 3.5% of Mac users submitted help desk tickets each month, in comparison to 25% of PC users.
+In addition to the number of help-desk tickets generated, the type of ticket can also contribute to the overall cost of ownership.
+For instance, after deploying roughly 100,000 iMacs at IBM, Previn shared that only 3.5% of Mac users submitted help-desk tickets each month compared to 25% of PC users.
 Moreover, only 5% of the support tickets generated by Mac machines required in-person attention, while 27% of PC support tickets required in-person attention.

 The average computer can be expected to last at least 3 years regardless of its brand.
 With proper maintenance and care, the average computer can last anywhere between 5 and 8 years.
 The longer a machine can perform optimally, the less a company has to spend on replacement parts or new machines.

 The longevity of Macs vs. PCs can depend on the specific model, the frequency of use, and the maintenance of the system.
-Most experts agree that the average Mac computer can operate optimally for approximately 6 to 8 years, while the PC is best retired around 4 years.
+Most experts agree that the average Mac computer can operate optimally for approximately 6 to 8 years, while the average Windows device is best retired around 4 years.

 Even after you decide to retire your device, it can incur sizable costs.
-Exporting data, archiving systems, warranty costs, and unused or inactive licenses can all add up.
-The depreciation of the machine over time should also be factored into its overall cost of ownership.
+Exporting data, archiving systems, covering warranty costs, and paying for unused or inactive licenses can all add up.
+You should also factor the depreciation of the machine over time into its overall cost of ownership.
 This includes its potential resale value should you choose to participate in a buyback or trade-in program.

 Mac’s reputation and brand recognition play a large role in its substantial resale value.
-Historically, the demand for a used Mac device is much higher than that of a PC, making resale and trade-in a much more feasible option.
-And while PCs tend to lose functionality over time, Mac’s controlled ecosystem and security advantages offer more longevity than a PC’s piecemeal configurations.
+Historically, the demand for a used Mac device is much higher than that of a desktop PC, making resale and trade-in a much more feasible option.
+And while PCs tend to lose functionality over time, the controlled Apple ecosystem and security advantages offer more longevity than a PC’s piecemeal configurations.